-If you’re serving this easy cranberry sauce for Thanksgiving or Christmas, consider serving it alongside these mashed potatoes, a wild rice salad, roasted vegetables, Thanksgiving dressing, and/or this watergate salad.
+If you’re serving this easy sauce for Thanksgiving or Christmas, consider serving it alongside these mashed potatoes, a wild rice salad, roasted vegetables, Thanksgiving dressing, and/or this watergate salad.

 Cranberry sauce is one of my husband’s favorite sauces.
 (Sadly for him we don’t eat it much outside of Thanksgiving…) But because it’s his favorite, I wanted to create an extra-special recipe for him so he could enjoy it the one time of the year he gets to eat it 🙂

 What I’m sharing today is the best cranberry sauce I’ve had!
 It’s just the right amount of sweet while still remaining true to the delicious tart profile of cranberries.
 The texture is perfect and with how easy this sauce is to make, you’ll never want to go back to the cans!

-And as it turns out, making homemade cranberry sauce is not as difficult as you’d think.
+And as it turns out, making this sauce homemade is not as difficult as you’d think.

 How do you make homemade cranberry sauce?